-- Public ferry or private/dedicated cruise of the Bosphorus?
+- Public ferry or private/dedicated tour of the Bosphorus in Istanbul?

-- Do you want to get off the boat and explore, or just take in the Strait of Bosphorus from a cruise?
+- Do you want to get off the boat and explore, or just take in the Strait of Bosphorus from the boat?

 Whichever you decide, one thing is for certain – from the hotel concierge to the guy on the street, everyone will do everything in their power to get you on a Bosphorus boat tour.
 That’s why you need to select the right boat for you.

-For most visitors, the best option will be a non-stop cruise of the central district.
-Most cruises leave from the Galata Bridge area in the Golden Horn area, but some will leave from Kabatas, near many of the hotels in Taksim.
+For most visitors, the best option will be a non-stop sailing of the central district.
+Most sailings leave from the Galata Bridge area in the Golden Horn area, but some will leave from Kabatas, near many of the hotels in Taksim.

 The two private companies in the game are the Turyol cruise line (several different options, including short cruise and the islands) and the Dentur cruise line (focusing on the long cruise and a hop-on/hop-off Bosphorus cruise).
 During our visit, we bought our tickets with the Turyol cruise line.
 The Bosphorus cruise price is similar between the two companies.

 However, the most cost effective option is the cheap Bosphorus cruise option provided by the public Istanbul ferry, which is operated by a company called Şehir Hatları (sometimes spelled Sehir Hatlari on signs).
-They also offer a non-stop “short Bosphorus cruise” (2 hours; 12TL) that focuses on the central district.
+They also offer a non-stop “short Bosphorus cruise” (2 hours) that focuses on the central district.